| living with our favorite things

 Fabric Houses, Fashion Designers reproduce them or their designs

-Collectors use them as object of study, to display, to preserve, to cherish or just to hoard!
+Collectors use them as object of study, to display, to preserve, to cherish or sometimes just to hoard

 Decorators recommend them to their clients.